M4Hacker/git-tutorial/README.md

 ## INTRODUCTION

-### Matthieu Roman
+### My work

-Hello there is my work.
+Hello my name is Matthieu Roman and i'm a french student and there is my work.

 If you have any questions, or if there are mistakes, please let me know.

-my Discord is Marty McFly#2955
+My Discord is Marty McFly#2955 you can contact me on it

 ## Contributors